microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 The sample assumes familiarity with Dx12 programming and DirectX raytracing concepts introduced in the [D3D12 Raytracing Simple Lighting sample](../D3D12RaytracingProceduralGeometry/readme.md).

+##### Known limitations
+* Sample does not currently work on AMD due to ubershader compilation issue in the Fallback Layer compute path.

 ### Scene
 The scene consists of triangle and procedural geometry.
 Specificaly, the geometry in the scene is:
 * *Triangle* - a ground plane quad.